microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getmicrosoft365copilotusercountsummary.md

 ### Example 1: CSV output

-The following is an example that outputs CSV.
+The following example outputs a URL for a CSV file.

 #### Request